lostmygithubaccount/lostmygithubaccount/README.md

 Hoping to publish a real-ish OSS package soon-ish, ETA: next week.

-See work in Microsoft repositories pinned below.
+See work in repositories pinned below.